Operation Benedict

-Operation Benedict (29 July – 6 December 1941) was the establishment of Force Benedict with units of the Soviet Air Forces (VVS, Voenno-Vozdushnye Sily) in north Russia, during the Second World War.
-The force comprised 151 Wing Royal Air Force (RAF), with two squadrons of Hawker Hurricane fighters.
-The wing flew against the Luftwaffe (German Air Force) and the Suomen Ilmavoimat (Finnish Air Force) from Vaenga airfield in the northern USSR and trained Soviet pilots and ground crews to operate the Hurricanes, when their British pilots and ground crews returned to Britain.
+Operation Benedict (29 July – 6 December 1941) was the establishment of Force Benedict (Royal Air Force) with units of the Soviet Air Forces (VVS, Voenno-Vozdushnye Sily) in north Russia, during the Second World War.
+The force comprised 151 Wing, Royal Air Force (RAF), with two squadrons of Hurricane fighters.
+The wing flew against the Luftwaffe (German Air Force) and the Suomen Ilmavoimat (Finnish Air Force) from Vaenga airfield in the northern USSR and trained Soviet pilots and ground crews to operate the Hurricanes, after which the British pilots and ground crews returned to Britain.